Switchable Cascaded Inputs for High Gain Channel

 Changes in red.
 Normal Channel is rerouted to Bright Hi input jack switch terminal.
 Normal Volume pot becomes 'Gain' Volume.
-V1A and B's cathodes must be separated by installing a 1.5k ohm cathode resistor and one or two 22µF cathode resistor bypass capacitors on V1A and V1B's cathodes (pins 3 & 8).
-The Gain Volume pot uses pin 3 for input and the wiper for output.
+V1A and B's cathodes must be separated by installing a 1.5k ohm (1/4watt or higher) cathode resistor and one or two 22µF 25v cathode resistor bypass capacitors on V1A and V1B's cathodes (pins 3 & 8).
+The Gain Volume pot uses pin 3 for input and pin 2 (center wiper) for output.
 A 680k ohm resistor is added to pin 3 to limit Gain Channel gain.

 When using the Bright Hi Channel simply turn down the Gain Volume and use the Master Volume and the amp will sound completely normal.
-The Gain Volume does effect the Bright Lo volume so use both the Gain Volume and the Master Volume to control the Bright Lo volume.
+The Gain Volume does interact with the Bright Lo volume so use both the Gain Volume and the Master Volume to control the Bright Lo volume.

 Plug into the Gain Channel and use the Gain Volume to control the overdrive and use the Master Volume to control the overall volume.
 The new Gain Channel has a Hi and Lo input with the Lo input having the standard 6dB less signal.

-The mod entails rerouting three wires at the volume controls and separating the V1A and V1B cathode grounds.
+This simple mod entails rerouting three wires at the volume controls, adding a resistor and separating the V1A and V1B cathode grounds.

 Separated Cathode Resistors & Caps